platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ```

 {{< note >}}
 Preloading all `.php` files may not be optimal for your application, and may even introduce errors.
 Your application framework may provide recommendations or a pre-made preload script to use instead.
 Determining an optimal preloading strategy is the user's responsibility.
 {{< /note >}}

 ## Configure OPcache

-PHP 5.5 and later include an OPcache that's enabled at all times, as it should be.
+PHP 5.5 and later include an OPcache that's enabled at all times.
-It may still need to be tuned, however.
+The OPcache can be configured using the `variables` block in `.platform.app.yaml` (recommended approach) or using `php.ini` values.
-The OPcache can be configured using `php.ini` values, which in this case are best set using the `variables` block in `.platform.app.yaml`.
+OPcache needs to be tuned before production usage.

 {{< note >}}